+TPAF/ABP PERS

-TPAF/ABP PERS Inflation rate 2.50% 2.50% Salary increases through 2026 1.55 - 4.45% 2.00 - 6.00% based on years of service based on years of service Thereafter 2.75 - 5.65% 3.00 - 7.00% based on years of service based on years of service
+Inflation rate 2.50% 2.50%

+Salary increases 2.75 - 4.25% 2.75 - 6.55%

+based on service years based on service years

-Preretirement mortality rates were based on the Pub-2010 Healthy "Teachers" (TPAF/ABP) and "General" (PERS) classification headcount-weighted mortality table with fully generational mortality improvement projections from the central year using Scale MP-2020.
-Postretirement mortality rates were based on the Pub-2010 "General" classification headcount-weighted mortality table with fully generational mortality improvement projections from the central year using Scale MP-2020.
-Disability mortality was based on the Pub-2010 "General" classification headcount-weighted disabled mortality table with fully generational mortality improvement projections from the central year using Scale MP-2020.
+Preretirement mortality rates were based on the Pub-2010 Healthy "Teachers" (TPAF/ABP) and "General" (PERS) classification headcount-weighted mortality table with fully generational mortality improvement projections from the central year using Scale MP-2021.
+Postretirement mortality rates were based on the Pub-2010 "General" classification headcount-weighted mortality table with fully generational mortality improvement projections from the central year using Scale MP-2021.
+Disability mortality was based on the Pub-2010 "General" classification headcount-weighted disabled mortality table with fully generational mortality improvement projections from the central year using Scale MP-2021.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies for the periods July 1, 2015 through June 30, 2018 and July 2014 through June 30, 2018 for TPAF and PERS, respectively.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience TPAF and PERS studies for the periods July 1, 2018 through June 30, 2021.

-The discount rate for June 30, 2021 was 2.16%.
+The discount rate for June 30, 2022 was 3.54%.
 This represents the municipal bond return rate as chosen by the Division.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.